You are here

-- We explain how to implement EZ® and EZ Access® technologies to industry developers.
+- We explain how to implement EZ Access® technologies to provide cross-disability seamless access.

-- We provide expertise and technical assistance related to the purchase of accessible ATM and Kiosk systems.
-(Note: We do not know of any other off-the-shelf product or system that is as accessible as EZ and EZ Access).
+- We provide expertise and technical assistance related to the purchase of accessible Kiosks or ATMs.

 In addition to an extensive FAQ designed to answer questions from developers, procurement specialists, and the public, we offer the following overview.

 - EZ Access is a simple set of interface enhancements which can be applied in the design of electronic products and devices so that they can be used by more people including those with disabilities.

 - EZ Accessis a proven way of making touchscreen-based devices cross-disability accessible and is currently used in thousands of kiosks and transaction machines across the country.

 - EZ Access involves a tactile keypad (square or linear) and software enhancements.

 - EZ Access is a low-cost strategy for complying with regulatory requirements (e.g., Section 508, ADA).

 - EZ Access enhancements can be applied to a wide range of interactive electronic systems, from public information and transaction machines such as touchscreen kiosks to personal handheld devices like cell phones.